essif-lab/framework/docs/terms/actor.md

 ### Short Description
 An **Actor** is someone or something that can actually do things, such as people or machines.
 Actors will generally do things, i.e. execute %%actions|action%% in different ways, depending on the context, or the %%party|party%% for whom they do this.

+The %%Parties, Actors and Actions pattern|pattern-party-actor-action%% provides an overview of how this concept fits in with related concepts.

 ### Purpose
 The ability to distinguish between (non)actors allows one to determine which (kinds of) actors are capable of executing which (kinds of) %%actions|action%%, specifically since %%organizations|organization%% do not qualify as an actor (they need actors to get things done).